 Roots of Video Games

-I can tell for sure that you love to play video games, ain't that right?
+I can surely tell you love to play video games, right?
 How do I know that?
-Come on, who doesn't love it nowadays.
-We are on the pinnacle of constant video game's evolution.
-We are in position to play any kind of game, from a lot of different platforms at any given time, and we are not just talking about games now, we are talking about THE games.
-I mean, the effort, budget, scrips, marketing, music and production that lies behind today's games are just out of this planet, it is a brand new universe of emotions and experiences.
+Come on, who doesn't love it nowadays?
+We are at the pinnacle of constant video game evolution.
+We are in a position to play any game from many different platforms at any given time, and we are not just talking about games now; we are talking about THE games.
+The effort, budget, scrips, marketing, music, and production behind today's games are just out of this planet; it is a new universe of emotions and experiences.

-However, you should never forget where you came from, nor where all of this world of magic is also coming from.
-The roots are vital and understanding those is understanding everything.
-So, let's not forget about the beginning of things and let's enjoy the past.
-In order to do that all that you really need is one thing: Mednafen.
+However, you should never forget where you came from, nor where this world of magic is also coming from.
+The roots are vital, and understanding those is understanding everything.
+So, let's not forget about the beginning of things and enjoy the past.
+To do that, all you need is one thing: Mednafen.

 "My Emulator Doesn't Need A Frickin' Excellent Name"

-Way in the past you needed the actual physical system in order to play good-old-times-games, and if you wanted to play a lot of systems at one sit you actually needed a lot of home video game consoles.
+In the past, you needed the actual physical system to play good old-times games, and if you wanted to play a lot of systems at one site, you needed a lot of home video game consoles.
 Not so far in the past, you had emulators.
-And of course, emulation is awesome.
+And, of course, emulation is fantastic.
 Right?
 It makes it possible for old code to run on new machines, meaning your favorite old games are still alive and accessible.
-But again, if you wanted to play a lot of different games, you ended up in the need of working with a lot of different emulators, implying different interfaces and changes in commands and visuals, among other annoying things, as different old systems need different new emulators with no all-in-one solution to this problem at sight.
+But again, if you wanted to play a lot of different games, you ended up in need to work with a lot of different emulators, implying different interfaces and changes in commands and visuals, among other annoying things, as different old systems need different new emulators with no all-in-one solution to this problem at sight.

-But evolution works in more than one way, forwards and backwards, and at some point in time everything gets together.
-That is how now you have Mednafen in order to satisfy your need of getting back to the good old days and playing the classics from the past.
-Literally an acronym for "My Emulator Doesn't Need A Frickin' Excellent Name", the tool is an OpenGL and SDL portable multi-system free software wrapper that bundles various original and third-party emulation cores into a single package.
+But evolution works in more than one way, forwards and backward, and everything gets together at some point.
+That is how you now have Mednafen to satisfy your need to return to the good old days and play the classics from the past.
+An acronym for "My Emulator Doesn't Need A Frickin' Excellent Name," the tool is an OpenGL and SDL portable multi-system free software wrapper that bundles various original and third-party emulation cores into a single package.

 The new old

-Formerly known as Nintencer and driven by command-line input, the tool has the ability to remap hotkey functions and virtual system inputs to a keyboard, a joystick, or both simultaneously.
+Formerly known as Nintencer and driven by command-line input, the tool can simultaneously remap hotkey functions and virtual system inputs to a keyboard, a joystick, or both.
 You will also find it great to know that save states, among more features, is supported, besides the usual screen snapshots with just pressing a button.
 It can also record audiovisual videos in the QuickTime file format.

-Supporting a LOT of different retro video game systems, including the most popular ones, this cross-platform emulator is no joke and it will be your new way to revive the old.
-About configurations, it might be a bit tricky at first, but Windows users will find their configuration file in Mednafen’s directory, expressing anything you might want to change about the program.
+Supporting a LOT of different retro video game systems, including the most popular ones, this cross-platform emulator is no joke, and it will be your new way to revive the old.
+About configurations, it might be a bit tricky at first.
+Still, Windows users will find their configuration file in Mednafen's directory, expressing anything you might want to change about the program.
 Here is a list of the systems that are supported:

 - Apple II/II+